<essays> Chisai in 2024 (1)

 About Osamu Kokufu

-Just then, it was decided that I would make a research presentation.
-Around the end of 2022, I watched the "Public History" symposium in Zoom.
-After I gave questions to a Japanese researcher in England, she invited me to the Public History Study Group in Japan.
-This group would have the fifth anniversary conference in Tokyo and looked for presenters.
-I applied and passed it, (un)fortunately I was the last presenter on the program.
+And just like that, it was decided I'd be doing a research presentation!
+Let me back up a bit.
+Around the end of 2022, I tuned into the "Public History" symposium on Zoom.
+After asking a question to a Japanese researcher in England, she invited me to join the Public History Study Group in Japan.
+This group was celebrating its fifth anniversary with a conference in Tokyo and was looking for speakers.
+I applied, got accepted, and (lucky me😉?)
+I ended up being the very last presenter on the program.

-After it, I started to help the exhibition “ten years after Osamu Kokufu’s death”.
+After it, I started to help the exhibition “Reminiscences about ‘Car Tower’ - Ten Years After The Loss of Osamu Kokufu”.
 I sent many messages to curator, but she didn’t reply to them.
 While I waited for her, I contacted Kokufu’s family and told them what artworks I could borrow.
 Kokufu is a sculptor, but Most of his sculptures were not now.
 If it were, it is very heavy and large, so it is difficult to show in this exhibition.
 One day, the curator replied, “drawings are best!!”.
 Yes, it is rare to see his drawings.

 Website of the Exhibition "Reminiscences about ‘Car Tower’ - Ten Years After The Loss of Osamu Kokufu”